 Try these home remedies to fight cold and flu symptoms.

-According to the Asthma and Allergy Foundation of America, almost 24 million Americans suffer from asthma.
-Although approximately 75 percent of patients receive a diagnosis by age 7, some people don’t experience symptoms until adulthood — from their early 20s to their 60s, and beyond.
+According to the Asthma and Allergy Foundation of America, almost 25 million Americans suffer from asthma.
+Although the majority of patients receive a diagnosis in childhood, some people don’t experience symptoms until adulthood — from their early 20s to their 60s, and beyond.

 Although childhood and adult-onset asthma are facets of the same disease and are treated with the same medications, adults with asthma face a different set of challenges.

 Adults with asthma tend to fall into one of two categories.
 The first includes older patients whose asthma developed during childhood or early adulthood and persisted later in life.
 Diagnosis for these patients is usually straightforward.

 The second, less common category includes patients who first developed asthma symptoms as older adults.
 Diagnosing adults in this category can be challenging because the symptoms often mimic those of other illnesses.
 Their doctor must first rule out conditions such as chronic obstructive pulmonary disease (COPD), chronic sinusitis and congestive heart failure, often delaying the asthma diagnosis.